Cape Town Walking Tour

 Leaving the park to head back to the city, you stop en route at Boulder’s Beach to visit the African penguin colony.
 You return to the hotel in the late afternoon.
 Dinner is at leisure.

 This morning you head up Table Mountain by cable car to enjoy a scenic walk along the edge of the mountain (2 hours) to Maclear’s Beacon, the summit of Table Mountain.
-An early picnic lunch is enjoyed on top of Table Mountain before returning by cable car to the city.
+An early picnic lunch/light lunch is enjoyed on top of Table Mountain before returning by cable car to the city.

 A combination of the favourable effects of the two major ocean currents meeting off the Cape makes the climate in the Winelands perfect for acres of vineyards.
 You visit a wine estate for a fascinating tour of the wine-making process and some wine-tasting.
 You continue to Stellenbosch, which is one of the finest towns in South Africa.
 It is easy to see why Simon Van Der Stel decided to build a town in such a charming spot.
 The backdrop of the Hottentots Holland mountains, the white gabled Cape Dutch Homesteads and the oak-lined streets all blend in to give this place a charm that will not be quickly forgotten.
-We enjoy a walking tour of Stellenbosch.

 Dinner is for your own account.